Wang05457/Selected-Solutions-to-FUNDAMENTALS-OF-CRYPTOLOGY/README.md

-# Selected-Solutions-to-FUNDAMENTALS-OF-CRYPTOLOGY
+# Selected Solutions to FUNDAMENTALS OF CRYPTOLOGY

-FUNDAMENTALS OF CRYPTOLOGY, by Henk C.A. van Tilborg
+This repository contains my solutions to some of the problems of the book: FUNDAMENTALS OF CRYPTOLOGY, by Henk C.A. van Tilborg.